Evannessa/Wiki-Public/_notes/Campaign Data/clans/Maternal Family/Andrew.md

 Even after years on Starshead Island, he still wears his finest clothes, despite the fact that they are tattered and worn-out.

-He has a jolly demeanor and tells engaging stories, a trait he inherited from his mother [[Grandma|Ruth]] but tends to get easily distracted by his thoughts, trailing off mid-sentence.
+He has a jolly demeanor and tells engaging stories, a trait he inherited from his mother [[Grandma|Rosa]] but tends to get easily distracted by his thoughts, trailing off mid-sentence.

 His siblings are aware that back home he had a reputation as a bit of a slime-ball, and was too fond of food and drink far beyond his budget.
 But his time on Starshead has humbled him, and for the kids of the Ruto Clan, spending time at his home was by far the most fun.